aristanetworks/terraform-provider-cloudeos/docs/resources/cloudeos_clos.md

 # `cloudeos_clos`

-The `cloudeos_clos` resource is dependent on the `cloudeos_topology` resource and is used to provide attributes for the underlay and overlay connectivity for inter-vpc communication in the same region.
+The `cloudeos_clos` resource is dependent on the `cloudeos_topology` resource and is used to provide attributes for the underlay and overlay connectivity for inter-vpc communication between Leaf and Edge routers in the same region.
 A `cloudeos_topology` can consist of multiple `cloudeos_clos` resources dependent on the number of Leaf-Edge CLOS networks there in a network spanning multiple regions.

-For example, if the customer has two AWS regions ( us-east-1 and us-west-1) and one Azure region ( westus2 ) that they want to deploy.
+For example, if you want to deploy a Leaf-Spine topology in two AWS regions ( us-east-1 and us-west-1) and one Azure region ( westus2 ).
 You would have to create three `cloudeos_clos` resources, one each for the CLOS network in that region.

 To refer to attributes defined in the clos resource; leaf VPC and leaf CloudEOS use the clos name in their resource definition.